 -

-The node server must be accessible via SSH from the platform server from the vm_box container.
-If the connection fails, follow the recommendations in the If the cluster node is unavailable article.
+docker exec -it vm_box bash vmssh -p <SSH_port> <Node_IP_address>The node should be accessible via SSH from the platform server inside the vm_box container.
+If the connection fails, follow the recommendations in the article If the cluster node is unavailable.

 - Make sure that the server configuration matches the selected type of network configuration.